skx/evalfilter/BYTECODE.md

 * `OpJumpIfFalse`
   * A value is popped from the stack, if it is false then control moves to the offset specified as the argument.
   * Otherwise we proceed to the next instruction as expected.

+# Iteration Operations

+There is support for iterating over things, currently just arrays but soon strings too.

+This is implemented via a pair of opcodes:

+* OpIterationReset
+  * Reset state of the object being iterated over.
+* OpIterationNext
+  * Get the next thing from the object on the stack being iterated over.

+There's a lot of magic in the compiler/vm to make this work, as both pieces need to know how the stack is setup.
+That's not so unusual but care will need to be taken if either is changed alone.

 # Misc Operations